• Skip to primary navigation

 The easy thing to do when shopping for an air compressor is to look for the capacity (in gallons or liters) and the PSI, and then buy the compressor if those look good.
 But don’t miss out on checking the Standard CFM (SCFM), which is a measure of airflow from the compressor.
 After all, high pressure (measured in psi) in the tank is only useful if the air can be put to use.
 This is exactly what the CFM measures.

 At the very bottom of the article you can find some minimum air tool requirements for SCFM and pressure.
-These will be home garage level tools, not pro-grade ones you’d find in a shop.
-Keep in mind you’ll need very little SCFM for a brad nailer (around 0.2) but a lot for persistent tool, like a die grinder (7 SCFM).
+These will be home garage ratings, not pro-grade ones you’d find in a shop.
+Keep in mind you’ll need very little SCFM for a brad nailer (around 0.2 SCFM) but a lot for persistent tool, like a die grinder (7 SCFM).
 In the middle range you’ll have your nibblers, impact drivers, and drill tools.

 Air Compressor Parts

 If you are new to air compressors you might need some explanation on what you are looking at.
-A typical setup, like on my Porter-Cable above, will have just a few parts you need to know about.
+A typical setup, like on my Porter-Cable in the picture, will have just a few parts you need to know about.

 One important item not pictured is the drain valve on the bottom of the air compressor.
 This is used to drain the bottom of the tank when you are not using it.
 The tank hold air at high pressure, which causes water to condense on the inside.
 You don’t want this water sitting at the bottom of your tank, so you need to drain it occasionally.